 What should I do in case of overdose?

 If you suspect an overdose, call the Poisons Information Centre on 13 11 26 or seek urgent medical attention at your nearest hospital.

 Do not apply Emla cream to any open wounds (except leg ulcers).

-Can I use Emla for hair removal or tattoos?
+Can I use Emla for laser hair or tattoo removal?

-Emla creams and patches can significantly reduce the pain of minor, superficial cosmetic procedures.
+Emla creams and patches can significantly help reduce the pain of minor superficial cosmetic procedures.
 Always consult your doctor or pharmacist for advice on whether this product will be suitable for you.

 Can I use Emla if I am pregnant?

 Speak with your healthcare professional before using Emla if you are pregnant or planning to become pregnant – they can advise on the risks and benefits of using this medicine.
 The ingredients in Emla have been used for many years and no ill effects have been shown if they are used while you are pregnant.

 Can I use Emla if I am breastfeeding?